stephen-uweh/nativebrands/README.md

-How to use:

-Run the following :
+To use, run the following :
 1. composer install
 2. php artisan serve